 The Congress of the United States has authorized DLA Strategic Materials to sell commodities that are excess to Department of Defense needs.
 Since 1993, DLA Strategic Materials sales have totaled approximately $6.6 billion.
 Sales of excess NDS materials produce revenue for the Treasury General Fund and a variety of defense programs such as the Foreign Military Sales program, military personnel benefits, and the buy-back of broadband frequencies for military use.
 The sale revenues also fund DLA Strategic Materials operations to make it a self-sustaining organization.

-DLA Strategic Materials stores 42 commodities with a current market value of over $1.1 billion at 6 locations in the U.S. Commodities range from base metals such as zinc, cobalt, and chromium to the more precious metals such as platinum, palladium, and iridium.
+DLA Strategic Materials stores a wide range of commodities at 6 locations in the U.S. Commodities range from base metals such as zinc, cobalt, and chromium to the more precious metals such as platinum, palladium, and iridium.
 There is no private sector company in the world that sells this wide range of commodities and materials.

 DLA Strategic Materials employs approximately 80 people working at three staffed depots and the DLA Headquarters at 8725 John J. Kingman Road, Suite 3229, Fort Belvoir, Virginia 22060-6223.